 When it comes to leasing a vehicle, you'll be presented with either personal or business options.
-It's important to understand the difference between business & personal car leasing to ensure you make the right choice for your needs.
+It's important to understand the difference between business and personal car leasing to ensure you make the right choice for your needs.
 Our helpful guide explains the difference.

 What Is A Business Lease?

 Vanarama offers Business Contract Hire (BCH) in which the car is hired for a set period of time and returned at the end of the contract.
-The annual mileage of business lease cars is usually higher than personal leasing due to the day-to-day additional motorway & long-distance miles business vehicles are likely to drive.
+The annual mileage of business lease cars is usually higher than personal leasing due to the day-to-day additional motorway and long-distance miles business vehicles are likely to drive.
 The top end of mileage agreements for BCH is usually around 40,000 with excess mileage charges payable by the company if this is exceeded.

 About Company Car Tax

 When a company car is offered to an employee it is likely to be considered as a benefit in kind and will have implications on the personal tax you pay.

 If a business lease car is used for personal journeys then you'll need to pay company car tax.
 Private use of a company car is known as a Benefit In Kind and can add between £800 and £300 to your yearly tax bill.
 This cost is dependent on how much CO2 the car emits.
 Find out more in our guide to whether you should take a company car or a cash allowance.

 What Is A Personal Lease?